dtrungtin/actor-airbnb-scraper/README.md

 The only thing you have to do is provide a list of urls pointing to the Airbnb listing detail, for example:`https://www.airbnb.cz/rooms/31021739?adults=1&toddlers=0&check_in=2019-05-15&check_out=2019-05-23&guests=1&source_impression_id=p3_1557753504_RkhYbgY4jm9gY%2FVh&s=wUZdYw7_`

+Also accept the shortened abnb.me urls, for example: `https://abnb.me/olPm75bhTY`

 You can either use UI to pass the list of urls or you can specify the `INPUT` directly.
 In that case the file should like this:

 ```jsonc